syncfusion-content/javascript-docs/js/ReportViewer/Printing.md

 ---

 # Printing
-Report Viewer provides print button in the toolbar to print a copy of the report.
-The page setup dialog allows to set the paper size or other page setup properties, to see print margins, click Print Layout on the toolbar.
+The Report Viewer provides print option in the toolbar to print a copy of the report.
+The page setup dialog allows you to set the paper size or other page setup properties.
+To see print margins, click Print Layout on the toolbar.

-N> The values you set in the Page Setup dialog box are for current session only.
+N> The values allow you to set in the Page Setup dialog box for current session only.
 When you close the report and reopen it, it will have the default values again.
-The default values for page setup dialog come from the report properties, which are set in design view.
+The default values for the page setup dialog come from the report properties, which are set in the design view.

 ## View report in print mode
-Print margins are displayed in Print Layout only, to view report in print mode by default, set the [`printMode`](../api/ejreportviewer#members:printmode) property to true.
+Print margins are displayed in the Print Layout only, to view report in print mode by default, set the [`printMode`](../api/ejreportviewer#members:printmode) property to true.

 {% highlight javascript %}
         <script type="text/javascript">